Bowden B Benders

 Non-Defacing, Affordable String Benders For Electric and Acoustic Guitars

-Instructions for mounting to the Stop Bar Tailpiece model:
+Instructions for mounting to the Stop Bar 2018 model:

-1. Remove and discard the B String or other string choice from your guitar and remove Handle Assembly (See Fig. 1) from Mounting Adapter by gently twisting and pulling back on the Handle Assembly, taking it all the way off the Pivot Pin.
-Loosen the Top Screw a few turns and adjust the front Lower Allen Screw with the enclosed ball end hex key (Allen wrench) so that it protrudes just enough (approx. 1/8") to catch good in the front hole of the tailpiece (it usually comes with this screw basically in place at the right depth).
+1. Remove and discard the B String or other PLAIN UNWOUND string choice from your guitar and remove Handle Assembly (See Fig. 1) from Mounting Adapter by gently twisting and pulling back on the Handle Assembly, taking it all the way off the Pivot Pin.
+Adjust the front Lower Allen Screw with the enclosed ball end hex key (Allen wrench) so that it protrudes just enough (approx. 1/8") to catch good in the front hole of the tailpiece where the string goes through (it usually comes with this screw basically in place at the right depth).

 4. Once the Mounting Adapter fits tightly to the Stop Bar, with a twisting motion, press the Handle Assembly back on to the Pivot Pin until it seats firmly into the Chevron Joint or "V" joint.
 Your Bender is now installed!

-5. Insert a new string through the rear Lower Allen Screw, continuing under the Bender Roller and over the bridge saddle to the tuning key of the guitar.
+5. Insert a new string through the rear Lower Allen Screw, continuing through the tailpiece and under the Bender Roller and over the bridge saddle to the tuning key of the guitar.
 Before tightening the string, place the string ball end over the Top Pin at the rear of the Bender and into the Rear Groove, making sure that the string stays in the Rear Groove and in the Roller groove as you tighten the string to pitch.
-The Bender Handle will lift up to its resting position and you can let go of the Rear Groove to check that the string stayed in place before tightening it all the way.
+The Bender Handle will lift up to its resting position as you tighten the string and you can let go of the Rear Groove to check that the string stayed in place before tightening it all the way.
 Stretch the string several times until it stays in tune after a stretch.

 6. VERY IMPORTANT: Depending on your individual guitar, the string may rub on the back of the bridge between the saddle and the bender roller.
 Any friction or binding here may cause the string to not return to pitch.
 Here's how to remedy that problem.
 With the string tightened in place, raise or lower the Stop Bar Tailpiece so that the string does not touch or rub on the back of the bridge behind the bridge saddle.
 To determine the proper height of the tailpiece, use a small piece of paper to slide between the string and the body of the bridge behind the saddle.
 If the paper slides easily under the string, the tailpiece is at the perfect height.
 (See Fig. 2)